junction-express/junction-legal/Terms of Service/WordPress.com/EN-Terms-of-Service.md

 **Automatic Renewal. **By enrolling in a subscription, you authorize us to automatically charge the then-applicable fees and Taxes for each subsequent subscription period until the subscription is canceled.
 If you received a discount, used a coupon code, or subscribed during a free trial or promotion, your subscription will automatically renew for the full price of the subscription at the end of the discount period.
 This means that unless you cancel a subscription, it’ll automatically renew and we’ll charge your payment method(s).
 You must cancel at least one month before the scheduled end date of any annual subscription and at least 24 hours before the end of any shorter subscription period.
 The date for the automatic renewal is based on the date of the original purchase and cannot be changed.
 If you’ve purchased access to multiple services, you may have multiple renewal dates.

-You can view your renewal date(s), cancel, or manage subscriptions in your settings (for example, [junction.express’s Subscription page&&?? page](https://junction.express/subscriptions&&??) or by contacting the support team.
+You can view your renewal date(s), cancel, or manage subscriptions in your settings or by contacting the support team.

 **Fees and Changes.** We may change our fees at any time in accordance with these Terms and requirements under applicable law.
 This means that we may change our fees going forward, start charging fees for Services that were previously free, or remove or update features or functionality that were previously included in the fees.
 If you don’t agree with the changes, you must cancel your Paid Service.